akaunting/docs/en/app-manual/accounting/double-entry.md

 ### Import and Export

 You can export your COA list with one click at the right top of the COA page.
 To import your COA, you can find the import template on the import page, and then you can fill this excel table according to your request.
 You need to fill in the all required fields to complete the import.
 An account code can be added only for one account, if there is a duplicate account code on the import table, import is not completed.
 You can not add a new account type by importing a new COA list, you must use the previously added one.
 You can find the list of account Types below.
+If you want to import the Revenues/Payments with a chart of accounts, you have to fill a column named chart_of_account that contains the code/name/id of an account.

 Assets